Two file folders circle the Zend logo. One is labeled with PHP.

 PHP migrations, while necessary and ultimately beneficial, can represent a significant challenge for many companies – particularly those contemplating a PHP content management system (CMS) migration.
 The rapid pace of innovation in the PHP language and libraries written in PHP often acts as a driver for migrating to newer PHP versions.
 However, such migrations can prove to be lengthy and expensive affairs that impact other business considerations.

 In this blog, we look at why PHP migrations can be advantageous for companies currently running outdated and end of life PHP versions.
-We walk through how a PHP migration and updating PHP versions can benefit your web applications.
-Finally, we discuss PHP CMS migrations, and identify the pitfalls and particularities associated with PHP migration within these platforms.
+We walk through how PHP migrations and updating PHP versions can benefit your web applications.
+Finally, we discuss PHP CMS migrations, and identify the pitfalls and particularities associated with PHP migrations within these platforms.

 Back to top

 PHP migrations involve many moving parts for web apps, from CMS platforms to e-commerce applications and beyond.
-From planning to execution, many factors must be considered for a successful PHP migration.
-These factors are not only difficult to estimate, but often are problematic to implement (i.e. testing, library swapping, etc.), so be sure to keep these considerations in mind as you plan your next PHP migration.
+From planning to execution, many factors must be considered for successful PHP migrations.
+These factors are not only difficult to estimate, but often are problematic to implement (i.e. testing, library swapping, etc.), so be sure to keep these considerations in mind as you plan any upcoming PHP migrations.

 Current PHP Version